See Also

 Things you didn't know were named after US presidents

-What's out there that honors former White House incumbents?
+What is out there that commemorates previous White House leaders?

 It's customary for former US presidents to have monuments and educational institutions named after them.
 Across America, many towns and cities also honor past White House incumbents.
 But there are numerous other things named for the chief executive of the federal government and the commander in chief of the Armed Forces.
 And some of them are quite surprising, even odd.
 Curious?